Mature Masculine

 Chump signs:

-• Letting others choose for you, or agreeing by default
+• Letting others choose or agreeing by default

 • Waiting for certainty that never comes

-The Chump rationalizes caution, but fear of being wrong or criticized drives him—and he pays in missed chances and shrinking confidence.
+The Chump rationalizes caution, but fear of being wrong drives him.
+He pays in missed chances and shrinking confidence.

 Near Enemies of Decisiveness